smartgeber Logo

 rpm --version

-Determining your Linux package type is a straightforward process that involves checking your distribution and using simple commands.
-By knowing whether your system uses DEB or RPM packages, you can better manage your software installations and updates.
-Remember, the key is to identify your distribution and use the appropriate commands to confirm your package type.
+Determining your Linux package type is a straightforward process that involves checking your distribution, using package managers, exploring system directories, and looking for specific files.
+By following these steps, you can easily identify whether your system uses DEB or RPM packages, allowing you to manage your software more effectively.

 Last updated 3 mins ago